 UGC releases draft for foreign educational institutions

-New Delhi: The University Grants Commission released the draft UGC (Recognition and Grant of Equivalence to Qualifications obtained from Foreign...
+The University Grants Commission released the draft UGC (Recognition and Grant of Equivalence to Qualifications obtained from Foreign Educational Institutions) Regulations, 2023.

 New Delhi: The University Grants Commission released the draft UGC (Recognition and Grant of Equivalence to Qualifications obtained from Foreign Educational Institutions) Regulations, 2023.